vinit17/Instagram_photo_viewer/README.md

 # Instagram_photo_viewer

-A web based photo album
+It is a PHP-based photo album which fetches data from Instagram and displays it on local machine.